jblamare/jblamare.github.io/index.md

 where I work with a cross-functional team to apply Natural Language Processing (NLP) to the field of radiology.
-I'm passionate about how we can train deep learning models to understand the complexities of language, with a budding interest in Computer Vision and
+I'm passionate about how we can train deep learning models to understand the complexities of language, with a budding interest in Computer Vision (CV) and
     multimodal applications combining NLP and CV.

 In 2019, I received an M.S. in Language Technologies at